 Stop discrimination against baby girls by supporting a law change to clarify that sex-selective abortion is illegal.

-Globally, well over 100 million women are estimated to be missing from populations because of sex-selective abortion (the practice of terminating a pregnancy based on the predicted sex of the baby).
-Women can come under intense pressure from families, husbands, boyfriends and other third parties, usually to terminate a pregnancy where a baby girl is expected.
+Globally, over 100 million women are estimated to be missing from populations because of sex-selective abortion (the practice of terminating a pregnancy based on the predicted sex of the baby).
+Women can come under intense pressure from families, husbands, boyfriends and other third parties to terminate a pregnancy, usually when a baby girl is expected.

 In the United Kingdom a lack of clarity in current legislation has been exploited to allow abortions to be provided on the basis of the baby’s sex.
-The British Medical Association (BMA) have outlined cases where they believe sex-selective abortion is permissible on mental health grounds, and the British Pregnancy Advisory Service (BPAS), which performs more than 60,000 abortions per year, also make the claim in their literature that abortion for gender is not illegal.
+The British Medical Association (BMA) has outlined cases where it believes sex-selective abortion is permissible on mental health grounds, and the British Pregnancy Advisory Service (BPAS), which performs more than 80,000 abortions per year, also makes the claim in its literature that abortion for gender is not illegal.

-A recent BBC investigation revealed that new Non-Invasive Pre-Natal Tests (NIPT) are being used widely to determine the gender of babies, with women disclosing that they were under intense pressure to undergo sex-selective abortions.
-There is also a body of first-hand testimony from UK resident women who say that they have come under intense pressure from family members to have sex-selective abortions and have gone on to obtained these abortions in the UK.
+A BBC investigation revealed that new Non-Invasive Pre-Natal Tests (NIPT) are being used widely to determine the gender of babies, with women disclosing that they were under intense pressure to undergo sex-selective abortions.
+There is also a body of first-hand testimony from UK-resident women who say that they have come under intense pressure from family members to have sex-selective abortions and have gone on to obtain these abortions in the UK.

 An investigation by the Telegraph revealed that doctors were agreeing to provide sex-selective abortions ‘no questions asked.’

 Independent polling undertaken by Savanta ComRes showed that 89% of the general population and 91% of women agree that gender-selective abortion should be explicitly banned by the law.

 Bring the law closer to the laws in the majority of EU member states by lowering the gestational time limit for abortion.